Milena95-dev/QA-Test-Ino-Games/README.md

 ## ✅ Conclusion

-This QA effort helps ensure that the game provides a stable, visually consistent, and enjoyable experience across different platforms.
-It delivers actionable feedback for developers and highlights areas for improvement in both gameplay and interface quality.
+This QA effort ensures that games developed by **Ino Games** deliver a stable, visually consistent, and enjoyable experience across different platforms.
+It provides actionable feedback for developers and highlights areas for improvement in both gameplay and user interface quality.